 These dogs are utterly huge, and their thick coats only add to the impression of size and might.
 Since they were bred to protect flocks, they have a somewhat nocturnal tendency.
 That is, they enjoy napping throughout the day, but can become more active at night.

 If you find yourself with a similar sleep patter, then this might be the dog for you.
 If you’ve got an early bedtime, they might wake you up and want to play well past midnight.
 Nothing some early training can’t take care of though.

 Highlights: Fastidious, Independent, Dominant

 This breed exists in two varieties: the Japanese Akita and the American Akita.
 Both of which fit the standards of this list.
-Not only are Akitas rather large, but their thick fur also gives them an ursine aura.
+Not only are Akitas rather large, but their thick fur also gives them an ursine aura (and plenty of shedding).

-While some dogs might be content to walk around with dog chow in their fur, Akitas regularly clean themselves after meals and are generally fastidious, leading some people so see them as almost cat-like.
+While some dogs might be content to walk around with dog chow in their fur, Akita Inus tend to regularly clean themselves after meals and are generally fastidious, leading some people so see them as almost cat-like.